-In the language of cigar tasting, the aromas are fundamental, as they highly contribute to the complexity of sensations that a fine cigar offers us.
+The aromas of a cigar are fundamental during a tasting, as these highly contribute to the complexity of sensations that a fine cigar offers us.

 We perceive the aromas of a lit cigar mainly through indirect olfaction, which is when we retro-hale, by pushing the smoke from the inside of our mouth up toward the receptors in our nasal cavity.

-The remaining part of the organoleptic qualities of a cigar mainly pertains to taste (sweet, sour, bitter, salty and umami or savory) and trigeminal sensations (dry, creamy, spicy).
+The remaining part of the organoleptic qualities of a cigar mainly pertains to taste (sweet, sour, bitter, salty and umami or savory) and tactile perceptions (dry, creamy, spicy).
 In other words, a #cigar cannot #taste like walnut, it may have a walnut #aroma Click To Tweet.
 And a #cigar does not need to have a pepper #aroma to be spicy Click To Tweet.

 Generally speaking, the aromas of plants and foods are due to the presence of chemicals substances that have two main characteristics: